Laxman-Lakhan/AtliQ-Hardware-Sales-Insights/README.md

 ---

 ### Data Modeling Step
-We have one main table and four other tables with one shared column in other tables and the main table, with which we have to connect the tables.
+We have one main table and four other tables having one shared column with the main table.
+So we will connect the other tables to the main table using the shared columns.
 - Main Table: transactions

 |Table|Column|Main Table Column|